 Gradually, I developed an intuitive sense of which type of websites I could trust and which I could not.
 Yet I wouldn’t have been able to explain that to another person.
 Moreover, as the dark side of the internet became more sophisticated in the first decade of the twentieth-century, fake news websites began simulating the look and feel of genuine websites.
 Once I was taken in by a fake news story, which I almost put in our magazine before my editor spotted the mistake.

-My experience was not unique.
+My experience is not unique.
 Most of us think we have a pretty good knack for separating the wheat from the chaff, although we couldn’t really explain this process to someone else.
 For most of us, when we think of online research, we simply mean typing (or speaking) a question or a couple keywords into a search engine, and then seeing what comes up.
 Some of the results will include links to other pages, enabling us to “browse.”

 Actually, there is nothing wrong with this approach, especially for quickly gaining entry-level knowledge of the popular discourse surrounding a topic or question.
-However, for doing serious research, such as working on your senior thesis, doing scholarly research, getting information for business purposes, or finding the truth on a contentious and complicated subject, something more is needed than simply googling.
+However, for doing serious research, such as working on your senior thesis, getting information for business purposes, or finding the truth on a contentious and complicated subject, something more is needed than simply googling.

 I became interested in best practices for online research in 2019, when I began pursuing a Master’s in Information and Library Science through the University of Oklahoma.
 I had begun pursuing this degree because I hoped to become a reference librarian at an academic library.
-I envisioned that working at a library would be a great opportunity to combine my passion of books with my love for helping people.
+I envisioned that working at a library would be a great opportunity to combine my passion for books with my love for helping people.
 But I quickly found that library work is less about books than you might think.
-Most of a libraries’ resources are now online, rather than on the shelves.
+Most of a library’s resources are now online, rather than on the shelves.
 This means that a key part of a librarian’s training is focused around online information retrieval.
 As I began studying best practices for finding information online, I realized how limited my earlier toolbox of retrieval techniques had been.

 Through my studies at the University of Oklahoma, I began to develop a toolbox of simple but effective techniques that might have saved me dozens of hours if I had known about them earlier.
 I often compare these techniques to screwdrivers.
 The difference between researching online with best practices vs. researching online in a hit-and-miss way is like the difference between a manual screwdriver and an electric screwdriver.
 Anything you can do with an electric screwdriver can also be done with a regular screwdriver, but it might take you three or four times as long.